tan12082001/Project-To-Do-List/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project give a star.
+If you like this project give it a star.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGEMENTS -->